platformsh/platformsh-docs/src/development/ssh.md

 ## SSH to your Web Server

-In the Web Interface, just under the environment name, there is a link you can hover over to copy the SSH URL of that environment:
+In the web console, just under the environment name, there is a link you can hover over to copy the SSH URL of that environment:

 ![Image of an environment's access information in the console](/images/ssh-access-information.png "The SSH URL is formatted as follows: `<project-id>-<environment-id>@ssh.<region>.platform.sh`")

-1. Open your Platform.sh Web Interface
+1. Open your Platform.sh management console
 2. Hover over the `Access info` link
 3. Click to copy the SSH URL
 4. Open a terminal